bedevsecops/nayiumang/replit.md

-# Hope Foundation NGO Registration Platform
+# Nayi Umang NGO Registration Platform

 ## Overview

-This is a full-stack web application for Hope Foundation, a non-profit organization focused on community development through education, healthcare, housing, and environmental programs.
+This is a full-stack web application for Nayi Umang, a non-profit organization focused on community development through education, healthcare, housing, and environmental programs.
 The platform serves as a registration system for volunteers and provides information about the organization's mission and impact.

 The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and Twilio for SMS notifications.
 It's built with a focus on user experience, accessibility, and responsive design suitable for NGO operations.